Dutchess Mall: Jamesway building

+From 2014 to 2019, the Jamesway building served as the site of Dutchess Marketplace, a flea market with a variety of vendors.
 In August 2019, Dutchess Community College announced plans to open a campus in the former Jamesway building, replacing the Hollowbrook campus in Wappinger.
 The campus was slated to open in fall 2020, but due to the COVID-19 pandemic, the opening was pushed back.
 A ribbon cutting ceremony to mark the opening of the new campus was held on June 10, 2021.

 On October 6, 2023, First Lady of the United States Jill Biden toured the facility, particularly the new Mechatronics lab.

 As of December 2023, the building that now houses DCC is still owned by J.W.
 May's, who had a store there before Jamesway and is now a real estate company owning the real estate of their former stores.
 It is not connected to the May Company.